Archive for category Nanowrimo

 If you revise too soon, you’ll only scratch the most obvious itches.
 You’ll miss so much more.

 So close the file.
-Don’t touch it at least until Christmas.
+Don’t touch it at least until after Christmas.

 What’s the longest you’ve left a manuscript before revising it?

-I have tools for assessing manuscripts in Nail Your Novel – my short book about how to write a long one –available from Amazon.
+I have tools for assessing manuscripts in Nail Your Novel – my short book about how to write a long one –available here.